Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 He and his men had no problem seeing in the gloom.
 The Humans though… they could see well enough to walk, but it took them a while before their eyes settled and they could see *properly.* Wild walked close behind Ferd, stepping where he stepped.

 Their ears seemed to make up for some of that, though.
-“Hear that?
-Something’s following us, about five o’clock.”
+"Hear that?
+Something’s following us, about five o’clock."

 Ferd flicked his right ear around and, sure enough…

-“Sounds like a hunting beast on all fours.”
+"Sounds like a hunting beast on all fours."

-“Least it’s not a fucking tiger…” Frasier commented, turning and raising his weapon.
+"Least it’s not a fucking tiger…" Frasier commented, turning and raising his weapon.

-“Why not?”
+"Why not?"
 Nomuk asked.

-“Completely silent, those are.”
+"Completely silent, those are."
 Frasier aimed into the bushes.
-“Light?”
+"Light?"

-“Shoot your tac light in the bush back there, yeah.
-See if we scare it away.”
+"Shoot your tac light in the bush back there, yeah.
+See if we scare it away."

 Frasier nodded.
-“Watch your eyes, lads.”
+"Watch your eyes, lads."

 Ferd turned his head.
 There was a bright flash, and something heavy panicked and started scrambling to run away behind the bush.

 Nomuk wasn’t about to let good meat get away.
 He blurred after it, and within a couple breaths had caught it, broken its back with a muffled *crunch,* and flung it over shoulder.
 Ferd hooted softly: the beast was rangy and mean-looking, built more for slinking and pouncing then climbing or brawn.
 It reminded him of a Baru without pack-mates, and was both bigger and skinnier.
 And its fur was *green.* Weird.

-“Fuck me, look at the claws on that bad boy!”
+"Fuck me, look at the claws on that bad boy!"
 Rees commented.

-“Kinda reminds me of a sloth,” Wild replied.
+"Kinda reminds me of a sloth," Wild replied.

-“Sloth?”
-Ferd asked. “...Must be *strong* beast with claws like that?”
+"Sloth?"
+Ferd asked. "...Must be *strong* beast with claws like that?"

 The Humans traded a laugh that said no, it *really* wasn’t, shook their heads, and turned back down the trail toward the ship.

-“Least we get *real* meat today…” Tumik muttered.
+"Least we get *real* meat today…" Tumik muttered.

-“Sure.”
+"Sure."
 Wild ducked under a branch and paused as the came out of the woods near the ship.
-“We’ve got some planning to do.”
+"We’ve got some planning to do."

 As they stepped out of the woods, one of the ship’s smaller guns turned to track them.
 All as normal: Big Enemy got into people’s heads.
 Tooko was just being safe.
 There was a *’scanner’* on the ship that could see inside them for Big Enemy’s tricks, but it needed them to stand still, so they did.
 After a few seconds, the gun turned back to its resting pose and Tooko opened the door.

-“How you holdin’ up, Pip?”
+"How you holdin’ up, Pip?"
 Rees asked him jovially as the Gaoian emerged.
-“Goin’  stir crazy yet?”
+"Goin’  stir crazy yet?"

-“Glad to have the place smelling decent for a change,” he replied. “...What is *that?”*
+"Glad to have the place smelling decent for a change," he replied. "...What is *that?"*

-“Lunch!”
+"Lunch!"
 Nomuk held up the carcass.

-“...Oh.
-Okay.”
+"...Oh.
+Okay."
 Tooko sniffed, then shrugged and turned to Wild.
-“So.
-Bad news first?”
+"So.
+Bad news first?"

-“You already *got* the good news, in that we’re not dead or droned,” Wild replied as Nomuk and Tumik took the beast away to harvest the meat.
-“Bad news is, it looks like that thing’s shields come right down to ground level.”
+"You already *got* the good news, in that we’re not dead or droned," Wild replied as Nomuk and Tumik took the beast away to harvest the meat.
+"Bad news is, it looks like that thing’s shields come right down to ground level."

-“That takes me flattening it off the table,” Tooko grumbled. “...So what’s the plan?”
+"That takes me flattening it off the table," Tooko grumbled. "...So what’s the plan?"

-“Nuke it.
-If we can sneak that warhead the Great Father gave you in under the shield, that’d be perfect, if not… well, I doubt the shield could stop it anyway.”
+"Nuke it.
+If we can sneak that warhead the Great Father gave you in under the shield, that’d be perfect, if not… well, I doubt the shield could stop it anyway."

 Tooko’s ears flicked backwards.
-“Well.
-So much for the local ecosystem…” he muttered.
+"Well.
+So much for the local ecosystem…" he muttered.

-“Needs must, pal.”
-Wild took a swig of water. “...What’s the minimum safe distance on that thing, anyway?”
+"Needs must, pal."
+Wild took a swig of water. "...What’s the minimum safe distance on that thing, anyway?"

-“Uh… preferably behind the moon?”
+"Uh… preferably behind the moon?"

-“Seriously, now.”
+"Seriously, now."

-“I *am* being serious.
+"I *am* being serious.
 The radiation pulse alone on that type of bomb will kill *everything* within line of sight.
 It’s gonna kick up enough debris to maybe trigger a nuclear winter. *Nowhere* on-planet is safe.
-And that doesn’t even cover the earthquakes, or - ”
+And that doesn’t even cover the earthquakes, or - "

-“Right.”
+"Right."

-Ferd watched them both carefully. “...*That* big?”
+Ferd watched them both carefully. "...*That* big?"

-“Bigger.
-The Great Father said we’re only to use it if there’s no alternative.”
+"Bigger.
+The Great Father said we’re only to use it if there’s no alternative."

-“Pretty sure this counts, mate.
-Believe me, it’s not my first choice, but we came her to kill a Relay and by God I’m going to kill a Relay.”
+"Pretty sure this counts, mate.
+Believe me, it’s not my first choice, but we came her to kill a Relay and by God I’m going to kill a Relay."

 Ferd nodded sharply.
 That was as solemn a vow as he’d ever heard Wild make, but he agreed completely.

-“I hope the Great Father agrees with you…” Tooko fretted, but he duck-nodded and headed to the cargo hold.
-“I’ll prep the bomb for you, then.”
+"I hope the Great Father agrees with you…" Tooko fretted, but he duck-nodded and headed to the cargo hold.
+"I’ll prep the bomb for you, then."

-“Cheers.”
+"Cheers."
 Wild heaved a big breath once the Gaoian was gone, then gave Ferd a complicated look.
-“Never thought I’d nuke something…”
+"Never thought I’d nuke something…"

-“Is a *big* Taking,” Ferd agreed, grimly.
-“Kill much of the world, from what Tooko said.”
+"Is a *big* Taking," Ferd agreed, grimly.
+"Kill much of the world, from what Tooko said."

-“Yeah.”
+"Yeah."

-“Worth it, though.
+"Worth it, though.
 Big Enemy threatens many worlds, many peoples, and has killed many over *deep* time.
-Take a big Taking by us to balance all they’ve done.”
+Take a big Taking by us to balance all they’ve done."

-“You’re right.”
+"You’re right."

 Ferd clapped him heavily on the shoulder.
-“Good you take it serious, though.
-Men shouldn’t Take lightly, especially not on this scale.”
+"Good you take it serious, though.
+Men shouldn’t Take lightly, especially not on this scale."

-“Yeah, mate.”
-Wild stood. “...Took’s gonna need me to open the second lock.
+"Yeah, mate."
+Wild stood. "...Took’s gonna need me to open the second lock.
 You get some rest and roast up that kill, ‘kay?
-We’ll go at night.”
+We’ll go at night."

 Ferd took that seriously, because he knew what the nuke was like: bulky, *heavy,* and would make him the biggest target on the team.